parcpaes/nodetest/README.md

 # nodetest
 fun wiht network commands
-new  line of code (fetch and pull) test rebese on local repository
+new  line of code (fetch and pull) test rebase on local repository